DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

 * 7-9V DC power supply to the ATmega boards with a female 2.1mm power barrel plug
 * Android Smartphone with Engine Driver v2.28.123 or iOS Smarphone with WiThrottle
 * USB-A male to Micro USB-B cable
+* You will also need software provided in the links below and a toothpick or small jewellers screwdriver to be able to flip small switches.

 \* NOTE: The L298 Based motor drivers like the Arduino Motor Shield have a 1.5-2V voltage drop.
 More efficient boards do not have this issue.
 Be careful in choosing the correct voltage so that you don't put too much voltage on the track and potentially damage your decoders.